-When two parents remarry, especially when children are in their formative years, the family unit goes through a period of disorientation and competition.
-For example, two first borns or in the new family will search for their "place" and may compete to keep their "firstborn status."
+When two parents remarry, especially when children are in their formative years, the family of origin often goes through a period of disorientation and competition.
+For example, two firstborns in the new family may search for their "place" and may compete to keep their "firstborn status."

 Differences In Ages

-When there are gaps of three or more years between siblings, it is common for the birth order to restart.
+When there is an age gap of three or more years between siblings, it is common for the birth orders to restart.
 In a family with many children, this could create birth order subgroups with varying birth order effects.

 Health And Mental Issues

-A child born with significant physical or neurodevelopmental disabilities can remain in the "youngest" position regardless of the birth order.
-This impacts the psychological birth order position of the other children.
+A child born with significant physical or neurodevelopmental disabilities can seem to remain in the "youngest" position regardless of birth order.
+It may impact the psychological birth order position of the other children.